 - Moroccan Spice Blend (more on what that is below)

 As far as tools to make this lamb chili recipe with sweet potatoes and collard greens, nothing fancy is needed.
 You'll want a good dutch oven to cook everything in, as well as a sharp knife and sturdy cutting board.
 Grab your kitchen spoon, too!

 What Are Moroccan Spices?

 Moroccan cuisine is known for well-rounded spice blends.
-Ras el hanout is a famous Moroccan spice mixture that’s made up of 27 different spices.
-There’s also Harissa, which is made with dried chiles, garlic, cumin, caraway, and coriander.
-Here are the common Moroccan spices in my chili.
+Ras el hanout is a famous Moroccan spice mixture that's made up of 27 different spices.
+There's also Harissa, which is made with dried chiles, garlic, cumin, caraway, and coriander.
+Here's my Moroccan spice blend for chili.

 - Black Pepper